punxaphil/maxi-media-player/README.md

   - media_player.sonos_bedroom
   - media_player.sonos_livingroom
 excludeItemsInEntitiesList: true # Will invert the selection in the `entities` list, so that all players that are not in the list will be used.
+onlyShowSonosPlayers: true # default is false.
+Will only show Sonos players.
+Useful if you have other media players in your setup.

 # groups specific
 groupsTitle: ''